-The common misconception when we talk about muscle building is that most folks think that a very high protein diet is needed to help your body gain muscle faster.
+The common misconception when we talk about muscle building is that most folks think that a very high protein diet is needed to help your body gain muscles faster.
 The fact is that consuming too much protein – more than 30% of your total daily caloric intake – could harm your body, reports WebMD.
 According to the protein expert Dr. Gail Butterfield quoted in the report, adding more protein but not more calories or exercise won’t help you build more muscle mass.
 It may put your other bodily systems under stress instead.
 And if you eat more protein and increase your total caloric intake at the same time while maintaining the same exercise level, you will end up building an equal amount of additional fat and muscle.

 That is why we always advocate doing things in moderation.
 So what is the recommended diet to build muscle mass and how much is enough?

 It is preferable to build muscles the natural way by getting vital nutrition from natural foods instead of supplements or ergogenic aids such as sports drinks.
 Price aside, one of the advantages of getting nutrients such as protein from the source itself is that natural foods contain protein that has molecular structures similar to our human body’s biological matrices.
 Some studies show that this may well be better for muscle growth.
 Based on this, why depend on engineered supplements and protein shakes for most or all of your protein requirements when you can get them from natural foods?

 The three vital nutrients needed for building muscles are carbohydrates, proteins, and fats.
 It is also important to be getting the sufficient number of calories needed through the day.

 Build muscles with carbohydrates